 Discussion

-The results of this study show that there is no clear grouping of E. marmorata based on plastron shape.
+The results of this study show that there is no clear grouping scheme for E. marmorata specimens based on plastron shape.
+Both the low out-of-sample AUC values (0.9) and the significant difference between the correctly and incorrectly classified observations support the conclusion that none of the hypothesized classification schemes are good descriptors of the observed plastral variation within E. marmorata.

 The results from fitting the various supervised learning models to each of the classification schemes generally shows that no one scheme is “best.”
-Possible
+An analytical explanation of this result is that the level of digitization error in the E. marmorata dataset is so great as to swamp out any biological signal.
+We think this is unlikely because all of the specimens considered in our three analyses were digitized by one of us (K.D.A.), and digitization error was not a problem in the seven species or Trachemys examples.
+There are also no features of the plastron of E. marmorata that would make it significantly more difficult to accurately digitize than the plastra of the other species.

-explanations include that the genetic differentiation is not associated with plastron shape variation and/or that local selective pressures (e.g. from hydrological regime) overwhelm morphological differentiation.
-This makes sense given that shell shape is influenced by selection for both protection and streamlining, but not necessary mate choice (Rivera 2008; Rivera and Stayton 2011; Stayton 2011; Rivera et al. 2014; P.D.
+Biological explanations include the possibility that genetic differentiation is not associated with plastron shape variation and/or that local selective pressures (e.g., from hydrological regime) overwhelm morphological differentiation.
+Both of these options seem plausible given that shell shape is influenced by selection for both protection and streamlining, but not necessary mate choice (Rivera 2008; Rivera and Stayton 2011; Stayton 2011; Rivera et al. 2014; P.D.
 Polly et al. 2016) and that shell shape in E. marmorata is known to vary among populations inhabiting water bodies with different flow regimes (Holland 1992; Lubcke and Wilson 2007; Germano and Bury 2009).
 Plastron shape does not seem to preserve a strong phylogenetic signal at the interspecific level in emydine turtles (K. D. Angielczyk, Feldman, and Miller 2011), and our current results suggest that this may be the case for phylogeographic signal within emydine species as well.
 A final possibility (explored below) is that the proposed classification schemes themselves do not represent significant evolutionary lineages.

-Both the low out-of-sample AUC values (0.9) and the significant difference between the correctly and incorrectly classified observations support the conclusion that none of the hypothesized classification schemes are good descriptors of the observed plastral variation within E. marmorata.